CUA31015 Certificate III in Screen and Media

-This nationally recognised training product introduces students to a wide range of foundation skills & knowledge expected of a student to develop skills for digital video content creation for the web or with intent on becoming a videographer or wanting to enter the television or film industry with further study and experience.
+This nationally recognised course introduces students to a wide range of foundation skills & knowledge.
+It focuses on digital video content creation for the web and is an ideal foundation for those students looking to become a videographer, or wanting to enter the television or film industry with further study and experience.

 - Content development

 - Basic camera skills

 - Basic but essential lighting skills

 - Using social media for engaging with audience and collaborators